Start of Main Content

 Ethics, Religion, and the Holocaust

-The Programs on Ethics, Religion, and the Holocaust (PERH) foster scholarship, teaching, and reflection on the profound ethical, theological, and historical questions raised by the Holocaust.
+The Programs on Ethics, Religion, and the Holocaust (PERH) fosters scholarship, teaching, and reflection on the complex ethical, theological, and historical questions raised by the Holocaust.

-PERH is advised by the Committee on Ethics, Religion, and the Holocaust (CERH) of the United States Holocaust Memorial Council
+The Committee on Ethics, Religion, and the Holocaust (CERH) of the United States Holocaust Memorial Council advises PERH.

 Programs on Ethics, Religion, and the Holocaust Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies United States Holocaust Memorial Museum 100 Raoul Wallenberg Place, SW Washington, DC 20024-2126